MC10Inc/biostamp-android/README.md

 ### Initializing the SDK

-The BioStamp SDK must be initialized before any other SDK functions may be called.
+The `BioStampManager` class must be initialized before any other SDK functions are called.
 This must be done once every time the application is launched.
-It is recommended to initialize the SDK from within the `onCreate` method of the [Application][4] class.
+Ideally, you should do this from within the `onCreate` method of the [Application][4] class.

 If your existing application already subclasses [Application][4], then add the following line to the `onCreate` method: